 Interns receive a half-hour of supervision of group therapy per week from the staff member they are co-facilitating group with.
 In the case of two interns facilitating a group together, a half-hour of weekly supervision of group therapy will be provided by the Group Coordinator and consultation will be available regularly as needed.
 The supervision is used to process the group experience, plan for future sessions, and develop interns’ skills in group facilitation.

 The WFUCC Psychology Internship requires that interns demonstrate minimum levels of achievement across all training competencies and elements.
 Interns are formally evaluated by their primary supervisor with input from other supervisors who have worked with the intern three times annually: December, March, and July.
 Evaluations are conducted using a standard rating form that includes information about the interns’ performance regarding all of the WFU Counseling Center Psychology Internship expected training elements.
 Supervisors are expected to review these evaluations with the interns and provide an opportunity for discussion if the intern has questions or concerns about the feedback.

 Interns are required to attend the clinical staff meeting that follows the general staff meeting each week.
 This meeting uses a staff consultation approach with clinicians bringing forward cases for consultation or that they would like others to be aware of in case the client is seen by another clinician in crisis.
 Interns are encouraged to contribute to the discussion by offering feedback to staff members or by discussing their own cases.

-Interns are required to attend consultation meetings with the Learning Assistance Center/Disability Services (LAC) and campus psychiatry biweekly and Student Health Services (SHS) monthly to observe and participate in consultation about clients with multidisciplinary staff on campus.
+Interns attend consultation meetings with the Learning Assistance Center/ Disability Services (LAC), campus psychiatry, and Student Health Services (SHS) to observe and participate in consultation about clients with multidisciplinary staff on campus.
 Interns are encouraged to discuss clients they are working with who are receiving services elsewhere on campus or who would benefit from a referral.
 As the training year progresses and interns’ caseloads are heavier, they may opt out of attending these meetings unless they have clients to consult about.